-\paragraph{Driver Fingerprinting} The objective of driver fingerprinting is to identify drivers operating the same vehicle using sensor data collected during trips.
-Research has shown that a combination of 15 sensors can achieve 100\% accuracy in identifying 15 distinct drivers~\cite{enev2016automobile}.
-Another study demonstrated that naturalistic driving behaviors on the road could be used to identify drivers with 100\% accuracy within six minutes by training a random forest model on four hours of driving data~\cite{wang2017driver}.
-Further analysis revealed that data such as fuel trim, brake pedal, and steering wheel information can enable highly accurate re-identification of drivers with just three minutes of collected data when using machine learning models~\cite{ezzini2018behind}.
-Additional work has shown that drivers can be identified even before starting their trip, with precision rates of 91\% achieved within 20 seconds of vehicle entry~\cite{kar2017predriveid}.
-Finally, driver fingerprinting attacks have been extended to raw, unprocessed \ac{CAN} data, achieving a re-identification accuracy of 97\%~\cite{gazdag2023privacy}.
+\textit{Driver Fingerprinting.} Driver fingerprinting aims to identify individuals operating the same vehicle using sensor data collected during trips.
+Prior work showed that combining 15 sensors can identify 15 drivers with 100\% accuracy~\cite{enev2016automobile}.
+Another study demonstrated that naturalistic driving behavior enables driver identification within minutes by training a random forest model on several hours of data~\cite{wang2017driver}.
+Further analysis revealed that fuel trim, brake pedal, and steering wheel data support accurate re-identification with only a few minutes of collected data using machine learning models~\cite{ezzini2018behind}.
+Additional work showed that drivers can be identified even before trip start, achieving high precision shortly after vehicle entry~\cite{kar2017predriveid}.
+More recently, driver fingerprinting was extended to raw \ac{CAN} data, reaching 97\% re-identification accuracy~\cite{gazdag2023privacy}.